mat02/docker-whisper/README.md

 ## Using with other AI services

-The [Whisper (STT)](https://github.com/hwdsl2/docker-whisper), [Embeddings](https://github.com/hwdsl2/docker-embeddings), [LiteLLM](https://github.com/hwdsl2/docker-litellm), [Kokoro (TTS)](https://github.com/hwdsl2/docker-kokoro), [Ollama (LLM)](https://github.com/hwdsl2/docker-ollama), and [MCP Gateway](https://github.com/hwdsl2/docker-mcp-gateway) images can be combined to build a complete, self-hosted AI stack on your own server — from voice I/O to RAG-powered question answering.
+The Whisper (STT), Embeddings, LiteLLM, Kokoro (TTS), Ollama (LLM), Docling, and MCP Gateway images can be combined to build a complete, self-hosted AI stack on your own server — from voice I/O to RAG-powered question answering.
 Whisper, Kokoro, and Embeddings run fully locally.
 Ollama runs all LLM inference locally, so no data is sent to third parties.
 When using LiteLLM with external providers (e.g., OpenAI, Anthropic), your data will be sent to those providers.

 | Service | Role | Default port |
 |---|---|---|